Medically reviewed by Drugs.com. Last updated on Jul 24, 2020.

 Do not dilute.

-Subcutaneous: Prior to each treatment, palpate the submental area to ensure sufficient submental fat in the target treatment area.
+SubQ: For subcutaneous administration only; do not inadvertently inject into an artery or vein.
+Prior to each treatment, palpate the submental area to ensure sufficient submental fat in the target treatment area.
 Outline the planned treatment area with a surgical pen and apply a 1 cm injection grid to mark the injection sites; do not inject outside the defined parameters.
 Using a large bore needle, draw 1 mL into a sterile 1 mL syringe.
 Have the patient tense the platysma.
 Pinch the submental fat and, using a 30 gauge (or smaller) 0.5 inch needle, inject 0.2 mL into the preplatysmal fat next to each of the marked injection sites by advancing the needle perpendicular to the skin.
 Inject into fat tissue at the depth of approximately mid-way into the subcutaneous fat layer; avoid injection into the postplatysmal fat.
 Upon needle withdrawal, pressure may be applied to each injection site as necessary to minimize bleeding; an adhesive dressing may be applied.
 Ice/cold packs, topical and/or injectable local anesthesia (eg, lidocaine) may be used.
 Discard any remaining solution after use.

 Store intact vials at 20°C to 25°C (68°F to 77°F); excursions are permitted between 15°C and 30°C (59°F and 86°F).